-- Open the document or snapshot to the Document work page, if it is not already open.
-See "Opening a Document to the Document Work Page" on page 132. - 2 Click Compare Document in the Documents group of the Actions pane.
+- 1 Open the document or snapshot to the Document work page, if it is not already open.
+See "Open the Home View by clicking ." on page 147. - 2 Click Compare Document in the Documents group of the Actions pane.
 The Compare Snapshots dialog opens. - Select document: This field displays the name of the document, or the parent document of the snapshot, that was open when the dialog was invoked.
-If needed, click the Browse (...) button to select a different document. - 4 Select document versions to compare: Do the following: - a Select the snapshot or document to use as the base of the comparison and click the Set Base Document arrow button to populate the Base version field. - b Select the snapshot or document that you want to compare to the base and click the Set Changed Document arrow button to populate the Changed version field. - 5 Click the Compare button.
+If needed, click the Browse (...) button to select a different document. - 4 Select document versions to compare: Do the following: - a Select the snapshot or document to use as the base of the comparison and click the Set Base Document arrow button to populate the Base version field.

+- b Select the snapshot or document that you want to compare to the base and click the Set Changed Document arrow button to populate the Changed version field. - 5 Click the Compare button.
 The Compare Snapshots dialog closes.

 The Navigation pane of the Document work page now contains the union of all of the chapters in the two documents, and the detail pane contains a Requirement Difference Summary.
-See "Working with the Requirement Difference Summary" on page 138.
+See "Working with the Requirement Difference Summary" on page 180.